 If you use someone else’s identity fraudulently, you can face harsh repercussions that include federal prison and fines.
 If you are indicted, you will need to retain a defense attorney who is experienced in identity theft as soon as you can.

-What You Need To Know About Federal Identity Theft
+Federal Identity Theft

 In 1998, Congress passed legislation that makes it against US law to knowingly use another person’s identifying information, such as social security numbers, without their consent to aid or abet any activity that violates federal law or is a felony under federal or state law.